 Relatively early in the car buying process at CarMax, you’ll likely be presented with the option to purchase a MaxCare extended service plan.

-Added protection is an appealing option, especially since CarMax shoppers leave the lot with a used vehicle, and some may have chosen less reliable, more affordable models in an effort to save money.
+Added CarMax warranty protection is an appealing option, especially since shoppers leave the lot with a used vehicle, and some may have chosen less-reliable, affordable models in an effort to save money.

-Before a CarMax representative offers a MaxCare warranty to you, it’s important to know the facts.
+Before a CarMax representative offers a MaxCare service plan to you, it’s important to know the facts.
 Understanding MaxCare plans can keep you from being swayed one way or the other by a CarMax representative who’s simply trying to make the sale.
 Here’s what you should know:

-We recommend asking for a sample contract before you purchase a MaxCare extended warranty.
+We recommend asking for a sample contract before you purchase a CarMax warranty.
 That way, you can read about the coverage yourself and ask questions as needed.

-Unlike CarMax’s straightforward car pricing system, MaxCare plan costs and term lengths are difficult aren’t disclosed online.
+Unlike CarMax’s straightforward car pricing system, MaxCare extended service plan costs and term lengths aren’t disclosed online.

-It’s important to note that MaxCare is administered by independent third-party administrators, which means that CarMax dealerships aren’t responsible for any issues or problems you have throughout the course of your warranty’s term.
+It’s important to note that MaxCare is sold by CarMax but is a contract with an independent third-party service plan administrator.
+This means CarMax dealerships aren’t responsible for any issues or problems you have throughout the course of your service plan’s term.

-Here’s a sample of what the CarMax extended warranty won’t cover:
+Here’s a sample of what the MaxCare extended service plan won’t cover: